leonaxiongxin/kg-fe/README.md

-Web application for visiualize and search knowledge graph
+Web application for visualize and search knowledge graph

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).